Our Disciplic Succession:

 (Acharya Vandana)

-Does anyone of us know when the time comes, when we will be summoned to leave this world?
-I have been to so many people's houses today, and I have seen that many of the people who lived there were no more.
-I could not meet with many of those whom I had met many times.
-That is why I am saying: sadhus come and call you so many times, "Come, do the dham parikrama, you will get some peace, happiness in your next life."
-You have got this human birth now, and if you live like an animal (like cows, goats, sheep, cats)—you only eat, sleep, defend yourself, and enjoy, and you do not remember or think about the Lord—then you will have to go back and get demoted: you will have to be born as frogs, goats, cows, grass, trees, etc. You can see the trees—they are standing without any clothes or cover, they remains standing outside when it is raining and so much water is falling on them.
-They did something wrong or some offence, as the result of which they got this tree birth.
+Does anyone of us know when the time will come and when we will be summoned to leave this world?
+I have been to many people’s houses today, and I have seen that many of the people who used to lived there were no more.
+I could not meet with many of those whom I had met many times before.
+That is why I am saying: sadhus come and call you so many times, ‘Come, do the dham parikrama, it will give you peace and happiness in your next life.’
+You have got this human birth now, and if you live like an animal (like cows, goats, sheep, cats, and so on) – if you only eat, sleep, fear and enjoy and do not remember or think about the Lord – then you will have to go back and get demoted (you will have to be born as frogs, goats, cows, grass, trees or some other species).
+You can see the trees – they stand without any clothes or cover, and they remain standing outside even when it is raining and so much water is falling on them.
+They had done some wrong or some offence, as the result of which they have now got this tree birth.

-So, one day, Krishna's mother was boiling some milk (she made paneer, curd, butter, etc. from milk), but Gopal (Krishna) came and started demanding milk.
-Mother Yasoda tried to explain to him that she was busy, but do small children understand such things?
-Gopal kept disturbing His mother, and Mother Yasoda fed Him her breastmilk, but then the milk started boiling over and she put Gopal down.
+One day, Krishna’s mother was boiling some milk (she would make paneer, curd, butter and other preparations from milk), but Gopal (Krishna) came and started demanding milk.
+Mother Yasoda tried to explain to Him that she was busy, but do small children understand such things?
+Gopal kept disturbing His mother, so Mother Yasoda fed Him her breastmilk, but then the milk she had kept on the fire started boiling over – she quickly put Gopal down and ran to save the milk.
 Gopal became very angry!
-He gathered His friends and went to the room where Mother Yasoda kept curd, butter, etc. The boys climbed on top of each other's shoulder, and started feeding all the butter and curd to monkeys!
-Krishna said, "Here, take it!
-Mother did not give Me milk, so I will give everything to monkeys!"
-When Mother Yasoda came there and saw the scene, she was horrified, "Gosh!
-I have been making all this curd, butter, etc. so nicely, and He has fed everything to monkeys!
+He called His friends over, and they went to the room where Mother Yasoda kept curd and butter.
+The boys climbed on top of each other’s shoulders and started feeding all the butter and curd to monkeys!
+Krishna said, ‘Here, take it!
+Mother did not give Me milk, so I will give everything to monkeys!’
+When Mother Yasoda came there and saw the scene, she was horrified, ‘Gosh!
+I have been making all this curd and butter so nicely, but He has fed everything to monkeys!
 Gopal, You are so naughty!
-I will tie You!"
+I will tie You!’
 Nanda Maharaj had 900,000 cows (can you imagine it?
-900,000 cows!), so Mother Yasoda started bringing rope to tie Gopal, but no matter how much rope she used, she could not bind Him—she tied one rope, but it was two fingers too short!
+900,000 cows!), so Mother Yasoda started bringing rope to tie Gopal.
+No matter how much rope she used, she could not bind Him.
+She tied one piece of rope, but it was two fingers too short!
 She tied another piece of rope, and it was again two fingers too short!
-She kept trying and trying and tried so hard that she started to perspire.
+She kept trying and trying – she tried so hard that she started to perspire.
 We sing in the Damodarastakam kirtan:

 lasat-kundalam gokule bhrajamanam